-What to do next: To finish configuring of ETBN router, you must configure the Communication Profile by uploading a local consist info file.
-Refer to ECSPs for detailed instructions.
+What to do next: To finish configuring of this ETBN router, you must configure the Communication Profile by uploading an XML configuration file.
+Refer to Example: Configuring Communication Profiles for ETBNs/ECSPs for detailed instructions.

 This example uses 2 ETBN routers, 1 on each consist.
 All ETBN routers in all consists must be correctly configured before the example setup is complete.